BreadMoirai/github-release-gradle-plugin/README.md

 githubRelease {
     token "<your token>" // This is your personal access token with Repo permissions
-                         // You get this from your user settings > developer settings > Personal Access Tokens owner "breadmoirai" // default is the last part of your group.
-Eg group: "com.github.breadmoirai" => owner: "breadmoirai" repo "github-release" // by default this is set to your project name tagName "v1.0.0" // by default this is set to "v${project.version}" targetCommitish "main" // by default this is set to "main" releaseName "v1.0.0" // Release title, by default this is the same as the tagName body "" // by default this is empty draft true // by default this is true prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release, by default this is empty
+                         // You get this from your user settings > developer settings > Personal Access Tokens owner.set "breadmoirai" // default is the last part of your group.
+Eg group: "com.github.breadmoirai" => owner: "breadmoirai" repo.set "github-release" // by default this is set to your project name tagName.set "v1.0.0" // by default this is set to "v${project.version}" targetCommitish.set "main" // by default this is set to "main" releaseName.set "v1.0.0" // Release title, by default this is the same as the tagName body.set "" // by default this is empty draft.set true // by default this is true prerelease.set false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release, by default this is empty allowUploadToExisting.set false // Setting this to true will allow this plugin to upload artifacts to a release if it found an existing one.
+If overwrite is set to true, this option is ignored.

-    overwrite false // by default false; if set to true, will delete an existing release with the same tag and name dryRun false // by default false; you can use this to see what actions would be taken without making a release apiEndpoint "https://api.github.com" // should only change for github enterprise users client // This is the okhttp client used for http requests }
+    overwrite.set false // by default false; if set to true, will delete an existing release with the same tag and name dryRun.set false // by default false; you can use this to see what actions would be taken without making a release apiEndpoint.set "https://api.github.com" // should only change for github enterprise users client // This is the okhttp client used for http requests }
 ```